Life Science Research Professional 3, Lab Manager

 - Develop and apply functional genomics techniques, including epigenomics, single-cell, imaging, and CRISPR-based assays in human cells and/or in vivo models of disease

 - Evaluate and recommend new emerging technologies, approaches, and problems

-- Train, mentor, and/or supervise lab members in experimental techniques, scientific design, and laboratory safety protocols
+- Train, mentor, and/or supervise lab members in experimental techniques, scientific design, and other skills

 - Design and lead independent projects

 - Collaborate with a team of experimentalists and computational biologists